shraddhaHS/RegisterKaroTask/README.md

 # RegisterKaro Task

-This project is a React-based web application built using *React, **Vite, and **TailwindCSS*.
+This project is a React-based web application built using *React*, *Vite*, and *TailwindCSS*.
 The application features dynamic service cards, responsive grid layouts, and a visually appealing design.

 ## Table of Contents